 Offered 2nd summer (5 weeks)

-EDJH 534: Classroom Management: Practical Approaches to Improving Student Behavior (3)
+EDJH 534: Classroom Management: Practical Approaches to Improving Student Behavior (3 credits)

 Assists secondary teachers in establishing effective systems of classroom management in middle, junior, and senior high school settings.
 Emphasizes practical skills and procedures for preventing or remedying disruptive behavior by secondary students and way to create a positive environment for learning.
 Not open to students who have credit in EDSE 434.

-EDCU 630: The Junior High and Middle School Curriculum (3)
+EDCU 630: The Junior High and Middle School Curriculum (3 credits)